A Positive Path Forward

 We recognize that as an organization, and most of us as individuals, are at the very beginning stages of understanding the history of First Nations in Canada and in the Lake Simcoe watershed.
-With that in mind, we undertook a cultural training program led by Cambium Aboriginal Inc., a consulting company of First Nations facilitators, to improve our knowledge and create a deeper understanding about the first peoples of this land.
+With that in mind, we undertook a cultural training program led by Cambium Indigenous Professional Services (formerly Cambium Aboriginal Inc.), a consulting company of First Nations facilitators, to improve our knowledge and create a deeper understanding about the first peoples of this land.

 The program consisted of four full-day modules that began with dynamic storytelling about the history of First Nations in Canada using intricately beaded Wampum Belts, an interactive Blanket exercise, developed in 1996 by Indigenous elders and leaders, which explored the nation-to-nation relationship between Indigenous and non-Indigenous people in Canada, followed up with focused discussions on Truth and Reconciliation and the Duty to Consult.
 The open dialogue began to explore the emotional impacts as well as the practical application of who, when and how to begin formal consultation about how best to move forward.

 As an organization, we need and want to understand what these government calls-to-action mean for us as we move forward.
 While LSRCA recognizes the necessity of mandated consultation, we are already interested in creating genuine, meaningful engagement and relationships not because we have to; because we want to.